rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 s.sorted().forEach(System.out::print); // bear-brown
 ````

-Remember that we can pass a lambda expression as the comparator.
+Remember that we can pass a lambda expression as the `Comparator`.
 For example, we
-can pass a Comparator implementation:
+can pass a `Comparator` implementation:

 ````
 Stream<String> s = Stream.of("brown bear-", "grizzly-");